Photo by Scovad from Getty Images Pro via Canva.com

 Staging isn’t just for a home’s interior; the principles described above are also applied to the home’s exterior to create "curb appeal"—a neat and inviting appearance from the street.
 It may involve trimming trees and shrubbery, freshening planting beds, adding potted flowers, power washing, painting, or adding new accessories, like a mailbox or house numbers.

-These are the Most Important Updates and Repairs to Make Before Selling Your Home.
+More tips for getting your home ready to sell: The Most Important Updates and Repairs to Make Before Selling Your Home.

 5 Ways Staging Benefits Home Sellers

 "Why should I spend money on a home I’m trying to sell?" is a question many sellers ask about staging.
 Once a home is on the market, it essentially becomes a product that needs proper pricing, packaging, and promotion to attract buyers.
-Staging ensures that a home appeals to buyers, which gives sellers the following advantages:
+Staging ensures that a home appeals to buyers, which gives sellers the following advantages.

-1) Staged Homes Sell Faster and for More
+1. Staged Homes Sell Faster and for More

-Competitively priced professionally staged properties sell faster.
+Competitively priced and professionally staged properties sell faster.
 Even in a slow real estate market, staged homes consistently attract offers more quickly than those that weren’t staged.
-Staging saves sellers money in the long run by decreasing the number of days the house is on the market, reducing carrying costs, and the need for price reductions.
+Staging saves sellers money in the long run by decreasing the number of days the house is on the market, reducing carrying costs and the need for price reductions.

-2) Staged Homes Look Better in Photos
+2. Staged Homes Look Better in Photos

-3) Staged Homes Look Move-In Ready
+3. Staged Homes Look Move-In Ready

 Professionally staged homes are regarded as "well-maintained" and stand out in prospective buyers' minds.
 Homes with updated colors, finishes, and amenities are viewed as a better value because they are move-in ready.
 The buyer won’t have to spend additional money on repairs or renovations right away.

-4) Home Staging Protects the Property's Value
+4. Home Staging Protects the Property's Value

 Professional staging helps preserve a home’s value at appraisal.
 Staging identifies and addresses basic maintenance, repair, and cosmetic issues, including replacing outdated fixtures or appliances with energy-efficient ones.
 This improves or at least protects the overall value of the home.

-5) Home Staging Connects Generations of Buyers and Sellers
+5. Home Staging Connects Generations of Buyers and Sellers

 Professional staging bridges the age gap between buyers and sellers.
-The average first-time buyer is 31 years old, and the average seller is 53 years old, and each has different preferences and values when it comes to homes.
+The average first-time buyer is 38 years old, and the average seller is 63 years old, and each has different preferences and values when it comes to homes.
 Staging considers these different perspectives and addresses the lifestyle differences between generations.

 Choose the Staging Services You Need